StartBootstrap/startbootstrap-1-col-portfolio/README.md

 After installation, run `npm install` and then run `gulp dev` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
 You can view the `gulpfile.js` to see which tasks are included with the dev environment.

+You must have npm and Gulp installed globally on your machine in order to use these features.

 ## Troubleshooting and Help

 Start Bootstrap has a public Slack channel which is a great place to ask questions about this template and all things related to Start Bootstrap.